Skip to main content

 • How will Europe's new Medical Device Regulations affect vigilance requirements?

-What is medical device vigilance and adverse event reporting?
+What is medical device vigilance reporting?

 When are EU vigilance reports required?

-• Serious public health threat – immediately and not later than two days after the manufacturer becomes aware of the threat.
+• Serious public health threat – Immediately and not later than two days after the manufacturer becomes aware of the threat

 Emergo represents more than 1,000 medical device and IVD companies as an official EU Authorized Representative, so our team is constantly involved in helping companies with vigilance reporting.

-We have experience assisting hundreds of manufacturers with post-market surveillance, CE Marking, ISO 13485:2016 certification, and other regulatory consulting services.
+We have experience assisting hundreds of manufacturers with post-market surveillance, CE marking, ISO 13485:2016 certification and other regulatory consulting services.

 How can we learn more about vigilance reporting requirements in Europe?